nextleap-project/countermitm/gossip.md

 Note however that the provider had to attack two key exchanges.
 This increases the risk of being detected through out of band verification.

 Probability of detecting an attack through out of band verification
 -------------------------------------------------------------------

+Attacks on key exchange to carry out mitm attacks that replace everyones keys would be detected by the first out-of-band verification and the detection could easily be reproduced by others.

+However if the attack was carried out on only a small part of all connections the likelyhood of detection would be far lower and error messages could easily be attributed to software errors or other quirks.
+So even an attacker with little knowledge about the population they are attacking can learn a significant part of the group communication without risking detection.

+In this section we will discuss the likelyhood of detecting mitm attacks on randomly selected members of a group.
+This probabilistic discussion assumes the likelyhood of a member being attacked as uniform and independent of the likelyhood of out-of-band verification.
+It therefor serves as a model of randomly spread broad scale attacks rather than targetted attacks.

+### Calculating the likelyhood of detection

 A group with n members has $c = n \times \frac{n-1}{2}$ connections.